ranga2002/Facial-Expression-Detectiion-AI-main/README.md

 - MTCNN errors: `mtcnn` is optional; the app will fall back to Haar cascades automatically.
 - Chat disabled: set `OPENAI_API_KEY` and restart; the UI will respond with a friendly warning if the key is missing.
 - Webcam blocked: allow camera permissions or use the upload path; live stream is optional.
+- Static files missing on Vercel: ensure the build runs `python manage.py collectstatic --noinput` and that `STATIC_ROOT` resolves to `staticfiles/` (already configured).

 ---